gema-arta/heiwa/docs/poc/3-Stage1_Clang_LLVM.md

 ### `9` - OpenBSD's M4
 > #### `6.7` or newer
 > Required for most programs and libraries.
-The M4 package contains a macro processor.
+The M4 package contains a macro processor that can be used as a front end to any language (e.g., C, ratfor, fortran, lex, and yacc).
 ```bash
 # Configure source.
 ./configure --prefix=/clang1-tools --enable-m4